The Haunting of Sharon Tate: Plot

 In the house, Sharon, Abigail, Steven, and Wojciech attempt to barricade the entrances, and find the power has been cut.
 Jay arrives at the house as the group is confronted by Tex, who tells Jay he is the devil and has come "to do the devil's business."
 Tex and Susan usher them into the living room, where Steven and Wojciech are bound and gagged.
 Sharon stabs Tex with a penknife and frees Jay.
 In the ensuing melee, Abigail kills Susan by smashing her head on the corner of a table.

 Sharon, Jay, Abigail, and Steven retreat to Steven's trailer, while Patricia searches the house for Wojciech.
 She attempts to kill him, but he violently beats her before drowning her in the bathtub.
 Tex, injured but still alive, tracks the group as Steven attempts to use a CB radio to call for help.
 Tex breaches the camper, but Steven beats him with a shovel before Sharon shoots him to death.

 At dawn, the group approaches the house.
 As the others continue to the main road, Sharon returns to observe the crime scene.
 She is shocked to discover the corpses of Jay, Wojciech, Abigail and herself.
 Sharon realizes that the previous events were merely imagined, her "premonitions" were actually memories, and she and the others are, in fact, ghosts.
-Sharon, Jay, Abigail, Wojciech and Steven — realizing they are in the afterlife — walk away from the house, Sharon holding the child that she did not live to give birth to.
+Sharon, Jay, Abigail, Wojciech and Steven — realizing they are in the afterlife — walk away from the house, Sharon holding the son that she did not live to give birth to.

 Cast

 Production

-In February 2018, it was announced Hilary Duff, Jonathan Bennett, and Lydia Hearst had joined the cast, with Daniel Farrands writing and directing.
+In February 2018, it was announced Hilary Duff, Jonathan Bennett and Lydia Hearst had joined the cast, with Daniel Farrands writing and directing.
 Lucas Jarach and Eric Brenner would serve as producers on the film, while Jim Jacobsen and Jorge Garcia Castro would serve as executive producers under their Skyline Entertainment banner.
 Duff also served as an executive producer for the film.

 Release

-In November 2018, Saban Films acquired distribution rights to the film.
-It was released on April 5, 2019.
+In November 2018, Saban Films acquired US distribution rights to the film.
+It was released in select theaters and on demand in the United States on April 5, 2019.